 Men & Women's Health

-If you, your wife, girlfriend, neighbor, etc. have been experiencing any women’s health issues such as incontinence, pelvic pain, postpartum pain, low back pain, pain with intercourse, and/or prolapse, please do not hesitate to reach out for a pelvic health physical therapy evaluation.
+If you, a loved one, friend, neighbor, etc. has been experiencing any women's health issues such as incontinence, pelvic pain, postpartum pain, low back pain, pain with intercourse, and/or prolapse, please do not hesitate to reach out for a pelvic health physical therapy evaluation.

 Incontinence involves lack of voluntary control over urination or defecation.
-This could be as minor as “leaking urine” while performing a sporting activity such as running, jumping, or lifting weights.
+This could be as minor as "leaking urine" while sneezing or performing a sporting activity such as running, jumping, or lifting weights.
 These problems can be EASILY fixed!
-Our pelvic floor physical therapists use joint mobilizations, soft-tissue work, biofeedback, muscle re-education, home programs for quicker return of normal function.
+Our pelvic floor physical therapists use joint mobilizations, soft-tissue work, biofeedback, muscle re-education, dry needling, and home programs for quicker return of normal function.

-Our Pelvic Health Physical Therapist are trained in treating all the following:
+Our Pelvic Health Physical Therapist are trained in treating all of the following: